 - Alexis Steinert, 2021

-Sadly, the time has come to begin processing the epic experiences that the last 30 days have taken us on.
+Sadly, the time has also come to begin processing the once-in-a-lifetime experiences that the last 30 days have taken us on.
 We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore.